PhantomVRTranslate/Phantom_Components/README.md

 ### `Title`
 Renders a fading in title for your site, along with a start button to enter your site.
 Refer to our demo site in order to use this properly.
 This component takes the following props:
 - `title`: Changes title of site.
+- `startText`: Changes start button text.
+- `titleStyling`: Merges with default styling of title.
+- `startTextStyling`: Merges with default styling of start button.

 ### `Navbar`
 Provides a bottom-positioned navigation bar that is visible throughout the entire exploration of the site.
 Refer to our demo site in order to use this properly.
 The `Navbar` component takes the following props: